 Simply stated, open enrollment is the one time each year when anyone can apply for a new health plan.
 If you buy your own health insurance, it’s critical that you pay attention to open enrollment because health insurance prices can change every year.

-During open enrollment, you cannot be turned down for major medical coverage for not having certain qualifying life events.
+During any open enrollment period, you cannot be turned down for major medical coverage for not having certain qualifying life events.